Pomilon/ManhwaSearch/README.md

 2.  **Reading**: Click "View Chapters" on any card.
 Select a chapter to read.
 3.  **Favorites**: Click the star icon on any manga card to add it to your favorites.
 The scheduler prioritizes updates for these titles.
 4.  **Manual Scraping**:
       - **Full Manga**: On the manga details page, click "Scrape All Chapters" to queue a full update.
       - **Specific Chapter**: In the chapter list, click the "Scrape" button next to a chapter to fetch its images immediately.
-    -   **View Original**: Click the "View Original" button or the external link icon to visit the source website.

 ## Troubleshooting

+  - **Docker Issues**: If the containers fail to start, check the logs with `docker-compose logs -f`.
   - **Images not loading**: Some websites block hotlinking.
 Ensure the backend has successfully scraped the images (check console logs).
--   **Scraper not running**: Check `backend/app.py` output logs.
-Ensure `interval_hours` in `settings.json` is reasonable.
--   **Port Conflicts**: Ensure ports 5000 (backend) and 3000 (frontend) are free.
+  - **Port Conflicts**: Ensure ports 5000 (backend) and 3000 (frontend) are free on your host machine.

 ## License